The Rotary Club of Penang was Initiated by JW Davidson on his journey down the Malay Peninsula.

 The five Rotary clubs it sponsored are Rotary Clubs of Kota Bahru (1954); Bukit Mertajam (since renamed Butterworth (1959); Bagan Baru (since renamed Georgetown (1983); Tanjung Bungah (1988) and Seberang Jaya (1994).

 The Interact clubs sponsored are Interact Clubs of Chung Ling High School, Methodist Girls School, Technical Institute, Penang Free School, Sri Pinang, Sek.
-Abdullah Munshi, Westlands and Han Chiang High School.
+Abdullah Munshi, Westland, Han Chiang High School, Heng Ee High School and St. George's Girls School.

-The only Rotaract club sponsored by the Club is the Rotaract Club of Georgetown (Penang).
+The only Rotaract club sponsored by the Club is the Rotaract Club of Penang.

 Our community and service projects over the past 75 years are too numerous to detail.
 Our legacy of major ongoing projects have been supplied under “Ongoing Projects” in our website.
 The club continues to address local, national and international service needs incessantly, either using our own resources or joining up with other clubs and agencies to render the needed services.

-In the Club's archives are two publications, namely the 60th Anniversary Year Book and the 70th Anniversary Year Book that records our historical events, activities and achievements over the last 70 years of service.
+In the Club's archives are two publications, namely the 60th, 70t, 80th and 85th Anniversary Year Books that records our historical events, activities and achievements over the last 90 years of service.
 These invaluable publications will inspire our members to greater heights of service achievements in this Second Century of Rotary Service.